HDFGroup/h5serv/docs/GroupOps/POST_Group.rst

 id
 ^^
-The UUID of the requested group
+The UUID of the newly created group

 attributeCount
 ^^^^^^^^^^^^^^